 And I’m not talking about the what.
 You probably know what you need to blog about.
-It could be leadership, sales, marketing, management, faith, family, coffee, or even modern industrial farmhouse home decor (hey, it’s a hobby for me and my wife).
+It could be leadership, sales, marketing, management, faith, family, coffee, or anything else you’re interested in.

 What always follows why.
 Always.
 So why do you want to start a blog?
 Maybe it’s a hobby, or a side gig.
 But I’m guessing it’s more than that.
 Why else would you want to invest all the time and energy into it?